-Before taking the machine on a public roadway, make sure that it has the necessary lighting, reflectors, and markings, and that they are in working condition.
+Before taking the machine on a public roadway, make sure that it has the necessary lighting, reflectors, and markings, and that they are in good, working condition.

-This machine does not include the necessary lights, reflectors, and markings.
-For specific requirements, contact your local transportation authority.
+This machine includes lights, reflectors, and markings; however, it does not have a vehicle identification number (VIN).
+For the specific requirements to license the machine, contact your local transportation authority.